belovedpearl/mycar_frontend/README.md

 * As a User, I can continue to scroll through posts on the application so that I can continue to see contents without having to use the next button

 * As a Logged in user, I can view posts from users I follow so that I can know about the latest content from the people I follow.

 * As a User, I can see time the post was created so that I can know how long it was the post has been made.

-## Post Page

 * As a User, I can view the details of a single post so that I can access more information about the post.

 * As a Logged in user, I can update my posts so that I can make corrections after creating it.

 * As a logged in user, I can delete my posts so that I can remove my contents from the application.

+## Reviews

 * As a logged in user, I can add reviews so that I can contribute my knowledge about the specific car to the platform.